Quantum maximum entropy closure for small flavor coherence

 where

-The stars in~\eqref{eq:jacobian} are numbers irrelevant for the calculation of the characteristic speeds of the hyperbolic system~\eqref{eq:QKE}, which are the eigenvalues of $\mathbf{J}(\mathcal{U})$.
-The first four eigenvalues read:
+The stars in~\eqref{eq:jacobian} are numbers irrelevant for the calculation of the characteristic speeds of the system~\eqref{eq:QKE}, which are the eigenvalues of $\mathbf{J}(\mathcal{U})$.
+The first four eigenvalues read

 a well-known result~\cite{Anile_EddingtonFactors_1991,Audit:2002hr}.
-These speeds satisfy the causality condition $\abs*{\lambda_{aa}^{(\pm)}} \leq 1$, with in particular, in the free-streaming limit, $\lambda_{aa}^{(\pm)} = 1$, which is satisfied as $\chi'(1)=2$ for the Minerbo closure.
-The last four quantum characteristic speeds are:
+These speeds are real and satisfy the causality condition $\abs*{\lambda_{aa}^{(\pm)}} \leq 1$, with in particular, in the free-streaming limit, $\lambda_{aa}^{(\pm)} = 1$, which is satisfied as $\chi'(1)=2$ for the Minerbo closure.
+The last four quantum characteristic speeds are